Accounting & Tax for Crypto and Web3 Companies in Estonia

 Buy crypto with EUR No — acquisition Cost base = EUR paid No event Record cost base

-Sell crypto for EUR Yes — disposal Gain = proceeds minus cost base Taxable as income/capital gain OÜ — distribution tax on payout
+Sell crypto for EUR Yes — disposal Gain = proceeds minus cost base Taxable as income/capital gain Annual income tax return (if individual); OÜ — distribution tax on payout

-Crypto-to-crypto exchange Yes — disposal of first asset Gain = FMV of received asset minus cost base Taxable event at exchange Record both disposal gain and new cost base
+Crypto-to-crypto exchange Yes — disposal of first asset Gain = FMV of received asset minus cost base of sold asset Taxable event at exchange Record both disposal gain and new cost base

-Receive staking rewards Yes — income on receipt FMV at time of receipt = income Income on receipt Declare as income
+Receive staking rewards Yes — income on receipt (EMTA guidance) FMV at time of receipt = income Income on receipt Same as mining

-Receive airdrop Yes — income on receipt FMV at time of airdrop Income Declare FMV as income
+Receive airdrop Yes — income on receipt (if >nominal value) FMV at time of airdrop Income Declare FMV as income

 Transfer between own wallets No — not a disposal No event Not taxable Keep records for cost basis continuity